mashpie/i18n-node/README.md

     // you may alter a site wide default locale
     defaultLocale: 'de',

     // sets a custom cookie name to parse locale settings from - defaults to NULL
     cookie: 'yourcookiename',

     // where to store json files - defaults to './locales' relative to modules directory
     directory: './mylocales',

+    // watch for changes in json files to reload locale on updates - defaults to false
+    autoReload: true,

     // controll mode on directory creation - defaults to NULL which defaults to umask of process user.
 Setting has no effect on win.
     directoryPermissions: '755',